ephretheled/ephretheled/README.md

-Imagine making a bio for github, couldn't be smh
+Imagine making a bio for github, couldn't be me smh
 <!---
 ephretheled/ephretheled is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.